 Why Doesn't Term Life Insurance Have a Cash Value?

-Term life insurance works like auto or home insurance.
-You pay premiums to transfer risk to the insurer for a defined period.
-The insurer prices term policies based on the chance you'll die during the coverage term.
+Term life insurance works like auto or home insurance: you pay premiums to transfer risk to the insurer for a defined period.
+The insurer prices term coverage based on the probability you'll die before the term ends.

-Permanent life insurance costs much more because insurers have to fund both the death benefit and the cash value component.
-Because term policies don't have a cash value part, they reduce premiums by 60% to 80% compared to whole life insurance with the same death benefit.
+Permanent life insurance costs more because insurers are funding two things at once, namely, the death benefit and the cash value account.
+Term policies carry neither a savings component nor that added cost, which is what puts term premiums 60% to 80% below whole life insurance at the same death benefit amount.

 What Is Cash Value Life Insurance?

-Cash value life insurance combines a death benefit with a savings or investment account that grows over time.
-Part of each premium payment goes toward the death benefit cost, while the remainder funds the cash value account.
-The cash value grows tax-deferred and you can access it through loans or withdrawals while you're alive.
+Cash value life insurance pairs a death benefit with a savings or investment account.
+Each premium splits between the cost of the death benefit and the cash value account.
+That account grows tax-deferred, and you can tap it through loans or withdrawals during your lifetime.

 Permanent life insurance policies like whole life and universal life include cash value.
 These policies don't expire as long as you pay premiums, and the cash value serves as a living benefit you control.
 The death benefit also remains in force for your entire life, providing guaranteed coverage your beneficiaries will eventually receive.